ramirofpanduri/Books-to-Scrape-Project/README.md

 # Books to Scrape - Web Scraper + Automation

-This project collects book data from [books.toscrape.com](https://books.toscrape.com/), saves it to a MySQL database, and provides a REST API using Flask.
+This project collects book data from [books.toscrape.com](https://books.toscrape.com/) and saves it to a MySQL database.
 The scraper runs automatically every 24 hours using APScheduler.

 ---